 In the long-term, HOC anticipates some potential infill or redevelopment of the Arcola Towers property.
-An 80foot private roadway, known as the "Access Road," provides transit service and linkages to multifamily residential properties.
-This Plan supports the extension of this roadway as a public street with future development to the Kemp Mill Shopping Center to improve overall circulation within this area.
+An 80foot private roadway easement, improved with an approximately 25-foot wide driveway, known as the "Access Road," provides transit service and linkages to multifamily residential properties.
+This Plan supports the extension of this roadway as a public Town Center street with future development to the Kemp Mill Shopping Center to improve overall circulation within this area.
 The Plan acknowledges that the dedication of the existing "Access Road" as a public street will be incremental as redevelopment occurs and recommends that each phase of development construct the street as a private street, built to public street standards, with a covenant for future dedication as a public street.
+The northern terminus of the existing 80-foot easement is located entirely on the Arcola Towers property.
+As infill or redevelopment of this property is anticipated in the life of this Plan, the Plan recommends that infill or redevelopment of the property construct improvements along its frontage, as well as the travel lanes and street buffers, consistent with the Complete Streets Design Guide.
+The final alignment of the recommended right-of-way dedication, and improvements by adjoining properties should be determined at the time of redevelopment.

-- Rezone the University Towers, Warwick Apartments and Arcola Towers properties from the RH Zone to the CR 2.0 C-0.25 R-2.0 H-200 Zone, as shown in Figures 24 and 25, to permit conforming properties and the opportunity for infill development that contributes to the Plan's recommended public benefits. - Rezone the residential townhouses at Northwoods Crossing (11000-11026 Hemingway Court) and the Stonington Woods communities from the RT-12.5 Zone to the TMD Zone as the RT-12.5 Zone cannot be confirmed through the SMA. - Rezone the Young Israel Shomrai properties at 1128 Arcola Avenue, 1132 Arcola Avenue and the Parkland Swim Club property at 1124 Arcola Avenue from the RT-12.5 Zone and R-60 Zone to the TMD Zone to permit development flexibility between property owners. - Rezone the Kemp Mill Shopping Center properties, including 1370 Lamberton Drive and 1398 Lamberton Drive, from the Neighborhood Retail (NR) Zone to CRT 1.5 C-0.75 R-1.25 H-70 Zone to promote the Plan's recommended public benefits. - Rezone the Montgomery Parks properties (1206 Arcola Avenue and Parcel Tax ID 03358966) from the R-90 Zone to CRT 1.5 C-0.75 R-1.25 H-70 Zone to support any potential development with the adjacent commercial property.
+Rezone the University Towers, Warwick Apartments and Arcola Towers properties from the RH Zone to the CR 2.0 C-0.25 R-2.0 H-200 Zone, as shown in Figures 24 and 25, to permit conforming properties

+- and the opportunity for infill development that contributes to the Plan's recommended public benefits. - Rezone the residential townhouses at Northwoods Crossing (11000-11026 Hemingway Court) and the Stonington Woods communities from the RT-12.5 Zone to the TMD Zone as the RT-12.5 Zone cannot be confirmed through the SMA. - Rezone the Young Israel Shomrai properties at 1128 Arcola Avenue, 1132 Arcola Avenue and the Parkland Swim Club property at 1124 Arcola Avenue from the RT-12.5 Zone and R-60 Zone to the TMD Zone to permit development flexibility between property owners. - Rezone the Kemp Mill Shopping Center properties, including 1370 Lamberton Drive and 1398 Lamberton Drive, from the Neighborhood Retail (NR) Zone to CRT 1.5 C-0.75 R-1.25 H-70 Zone to promote the Plan's recommended public benefits. - Rezone the Montgomery Parks properties (1206 Arcola Avenue and Parcel Tax ID 03358966) from the R-90 Zone to CRT 1.5 C-0.75 R-1.25 H-70 Zone to support any potential development with the adjacent commercial property.
 Should redevelopment of the adjacent commercial property occur, the property owners should explore opportunities to exchange these properties for property of an equal or greater size (approximately 20,000 square feet) to augment the functionality of Kemp Mill Urban Park. - Rezone the Autumn Lake Healthcare at Arcola property at 901 Arcola Avenue from the R-60 Zone to the CRT 1.5 C-0.5 R-1.25 H-60 Zone. - Confirm the R-60 Zone for the Yeshiva of Greater Washington property at 1216 Arcola Avenue and the R-90 Zone for the Kemp Mill Urban Park. - Confirm the detached residential properties, east of Arcola Avenue and within the Plan area, to the R-60 Zone.